Diesel generator: Fuels

-Diesel fuel is named after diesel engines, and not vice versa; diesel engines are simply compression-ignition engines, and can operate on a variety of different fuels, depending on configuration and location.
-Where a gas grid connection is available, gas is often used, as the gas grid will remain pressurised during almost all power cuts.
+Diesel fuel is named after diesel engines, and not vice versa; diesel engines are simply compression-ignition engines and can operate on a variety of different fuels, depending on configuration and location.
+Where a gas grid connection is available, gas is often used, as the gas grid will remain pressurized during almost all power cuts.
 This is implemented by introducing gas with the intake air and using a small amount of diesel fuel for ignition.
 Conversion to 100% diesel fuel operation can be achieved instantaneously.

 In more rural situations, or for low load factor plants, diesel fuel derived from crude oil is a common fuel; it is less likely to freeze than heavier oils.
 Endurance will be limited by tank size.
-Diesel engines can work with the full spectrum of crude oil distillates, from natural gas, alcohols, gasoline, and wood gas to fuel oils from diesel oil to cheaper residual fuels that are like lard at room temperature, and must be heated to enable them to flow down a fuel line.
+Diesel engines can work with the full spectrum of crude oil distillates, from natural gas, alcohols, gasoline, and wood gas, to fuel oils, from diesel oil to cheaper residual fuels that are like lard at room temperature, and must be heated to enable them to flow down a fuel line.

 Larger engines (from about 3 MWe to 30 MWe) sometimes use heavy oils, essentially tars, derived from the end of the refining process.
 The slight added complexity of keeping the fuel oil heated to enable it to flow, whilst mitigating the fire risks that come from over-heating fuel, makes these fuels unpopular for smaller, often unmanned, generating stations.

-Other possible fuels include: biodiesel, straight vegetable oil, animal fats and tallows, glycerine, and coal-water slurry.
-These should be used with caution: because of their composition, the engine must be properly adjusted or they have a detrimental effect on engine life.
-For example, engines using coal-water slurry are often modified with larger injectors to permit the higher density fuel to be injected in the short fraction of a second time needed.
-Other high viscosity fuels like tallow, vegetable oil or paraffin wax can be used with standard fuel injectors if the fuel is preheated to reduce its viscosity to the range of standard ciesel fuel.
+Other possible fuels include biodiesel, vegetable oil, animal fats and tallows, glycerine, and coal-water slurry.
+These should be used with caution; because of their composition, the engine must be properly adjusted or they have a detrimental effect on engine life.
+For example, engines using coal-water slurry are often modified with larger injectors to permit the higher-density fuel to be injected in the short fraction of a second time needed.
+Other high-viscosity fuels like tallow, vegetable oil, or paraffin wax can be used with standard fuel injectors if the fuel is preheated to reduce its viscosity to the range of standard diesel fuel.
 The engine designed by and built by Rudolf Diesel for the 1900 World's Fair was fueled with peanut oil rather than a petroleum product like most modern engines using his system.